juanjorojash/cell_tester_public/README.md

 ### Contribution guidelines ###

-* If you want to propose a review or need to modify the code for any reason first clone this [repository](https://bitbucket.org/juanjorojash/cell_charger_discharger/src/master/) in your PC and create a new branch for your changes.
+* If you want to propose a review or need to modify the code for any reason first fork this [repository](https://bitbucket.org/juanjorojash/cell_charger_discharger/src/master/) in your PC and create a new branch for your changes.
 Once your changes are complete and fully tested ask the administrator permission to push this new branch into the source.
 * If you just want to do local changes instead you can download a zip version of the repository and do all changes locally in your PC.

 ### Who do I talk to? ###